A proof of Reidemeister-Singer's theorem by Cerf's methods: The elementary swallow tail lemma and similar results

-This finishes the proof of item 1) in theorem \ref{r-s}.
-Before proving theorem \ref{ord-f} and, hence, item 2) in theorem \ref{r-s}, we need to recall the {\it swallow tail lemma}, which is similar to the {\it cancellation lemma } of Smale (see J. Milnor \cite{h-cob}, Section 5).
-We state it by means of Cerf graphics.
-Recall that the {\it Cerf graphic} of a path of functions $\left(h_t\right)_{t}$ is the part of $\R^2$ whose intersection with $\{t\}\times \R$ is the set of critical values of $h_t$.
+We state them by means of Cerf graphics.
+Recall that the {\it Cerf graphic} of a path of functions $\left(f_t\right)_{t}$ is the part of $\R^2$ whose intersection with $\{t\}\times \R$ is the set of critical values of $f_t$.

+The three proofs are very similar, by reduction to the one-dimensional case where they become easy.
+Only the proof of the elementary swallow tail lemma is detailed here since the three proofs can be performed in the same way\footnote{Such a proof of Morse's cancellation theorem is now available in \cite{cancellation}.}.

+We begin with useful conjugation lemmas.
+The first one is likely well-known, the next ones could be less classical.

+\begin{lemme} Let $V$ be a manifold and $V'$ be a compact submanifold.
+Two germs of smooth functions $f$ and $g$ along $V'$ whose restrictions to $V'$ coincide and have no critical points are isotopic relative to $V'$.
+Moreover, if $f = g$ near a compact set $K \subset V'$, the isotopy may be stationary near $K$ in $V$.
+This statement holds true with parameters in a compact set. \end{lemme}